SinamalTess/vitzik/packages/vitzik-app/README.md

 # vitzik-app

-This package contain the main components to the vitzik application.
+This package contain the main vitzik application.